pendoagnes222/alx-low_level_programming-2/0x0E-structures_typedef/README.md

-4. Writting a function that create a new dog
+5.writting a function that frees dogs.